 Responsive – We live here, this is home.
 We understand the climate adaptation barriers people and communities across the Prairies face, and we take pride in adapting our services in response to challenges, ideas and feedback.

-The work of ClimateWest is made possible with support from the Government of Manitoba, the Government of Saskatchewan and the Government of Alberta.
+The work of ClimateWest is made possible with support from the Government of Alberta, Government of Manitoba, and the Government of Saskatchewan.
 At the federal level, ClimateWest is supported by Environment and Climate Change Canada.

 We greatly appreciate all four governments’ commitment to the vision of ClimateWest and the financial and in-kind support made available.